![]() |

 Sweden.

-The Khazars were considered ("Jewish Encyclopedia") to have spoken a Finnish language as did many Steppe peoples of different origins.
-There used to exist an opinion that most of the Finns did not enter Finland (from Scythia) until the 700s and 800s CE, though nowadays this notion appears to have been dismissed.
-There may be a connection between the Khazars and the Finnish people.
-The Finns of Finland in the 17th and 18th centuries believed themselves to be descended from the Lost Ten Tribes of Israel.
-The Finnish national hero and one-time leader, Marshall Mannerheim, believed that the Finns were descended from the Tribe of Issachar.
-The Finns call themselves Suomi (“Shuomi”) which is said to mean “people of the marshes” or something like that.
+The Khazars were once considered ("Jewish Encyclopedia") to have spoken a Finish language as did many Steppe peoples of different origins.
+There used to exist an opinion that most of the Fins did not enter Finland (from Scythia) until the 700s and 800s CE.
+Nowadays this notion appears to have been dismissed though there probably is something to it.
+There may be a connection between the Khazars and the Finish people.
+The Fins of Finland in the 17th and 18th centuries believed themselves to be descended from the Lost Ten Tribes of Israel.
+The Fins call themselves Suomi (“Shuomi”) which is said to mean “People of the Marshes” or something similar.
 Nevertheless the name is not dissimilar to that of Simeon (“Shimeon”) in Hebrew, and the Khazars were traditionally descended from Menasseh and Simeon.
 Existing names are frequently re-interpreted and adapted to fit changing circumstances.
-The Finns appear to be descended from the Iyrcae (or “Turcae”) former neighbours of the Nephtalite Huns.
+The Fins are probably descended from the Iyrcae (or “Turcae”) former neighbours of the Nephtalite Huns.
+The Iyrcae (White Ugrians) were identified as Khazars in the Russian Chronicle (1100s CE).
 In our work, “The Tribes” the Finns are traced to the Tribes of Gad, Issachar, and Simeon.

 mainly the descendants of Jews and of Israelites from the Lost Ten Tribes.

 We have evidence for this belief.
-There were also numerous Rabbanical
+There were numerous Rabbanical

 that many European Jews are descended from Khazars - this may be, but it has not been proven.
 If it were